-Best Pokémon Go accessories
+All the accessories you'll need on your Pokémon Go journey!

 Pokémon Go Plus

-Pokémon Go Plus is a small Bluetooth accessory made to work with the Pokémon Go app on iPhone or Android.
-It's plastic, but feels well made, has a rumble pack inside so it can alert you to nearby Pokémon and Poké Stops, has a changeable battery and optional wrist strap, and a single, light up button that lets you catch and spin with a click.
+The Pokémon Go Plus is a small Bluetooth accessory made to work with the Pokémon Go app on iPhone or Android.
+It's plastic, but sturdy, has a rumble pack inside so it can alert you to nearby Pokémon and PokéStops, has a changeable battery and optional wrist strap, and a single, light up button that lets you catch and spin with a single click.

 More importantly, it lets you catch Pokémon and spin PokéStops faster and more easily than ever.
 It's especially great if you want to catch (and later evolve) a ton of common Pokémon for XP or spin a ton of stops to stock up on supplies.